 Trong Nguyen / Shutterstock.com

-As soon as you enter the store, run.
+As soon as you enter the store, run to the specific items you need.
+Groceries are likely to be in the back.
 Do not be distracted by the bright, shiny big-screen TVs or the smartphones or other pretty gadgets by the entrance.

 Wait until you’ve saved enough to pay with cash — and done enough homework to be sure your warehouse club has the best price.